 Relationship red flags may not be so easy to spot at first.
 There's someone in your life who seems so great, someone you admire, and even love.
-But that person does things that make you feel awful.
+But that person frequently makes you feel just awful.
 Relationship red flags are your own gut feelings telling you all is not well.
+When should you reconsider.

 What Are Relationship Red Flags?